Consular tribune

 A consular tribune was putatively a type of magistrate in the early Roman Republic.
 According to Roman tradition, colleges of consular tribunes held office throughout the fifth and fourth centuries BC during the so-called "Conflict of the Orders".
-The ancient historian Livy offered two explanations: the Roman state could have needed more magistrates to support its military endeavours; alternatively, the consular tribunate was offered in lieu of the ordinary consulship to plebeians so to maintain a patrician lock on the consulship.
+The ancient historian Livy offered two explanations: the Roman state could have needed more magistrates to support its military endeavors; alternatively, the consular tribunate was offered in lieu of the ordinary consulship to plebeians so as to maintain a patrician lock on the consulship.

 Modern views have challenged this account for various reasons.
-No consular tribune ever celebrated a triumph and appointment of military dictators was unabated through this period.
+No consular tribune ever celebrated a triumph, and appointment of military dictators was unabated through this period.
 Furthermore, the vast majority of consular tribunes elected were patrician.
 Some modern scholars believe the consular tribunes were elected to support Rome's expanded military presence in Italy or otherwise to command detachments and armies.
 More critical views believe the consular tribunate is an invention of later Roman historians meant to explain the appointment of multiple military commanders in the early republic while also trying to reconcile that with a preconceived notion of a permanent two-man consulship.